statbiophys/NoisET/README.md

 Python 3

 To install NoisET, gitclone the file in your working environment.
-Using terminal, go inside NoisET directory and write the following command :
+Using the terminal, go to tbe NoisET directory and write the following command :

 ```console
 $ sudo python setup.py install